dsantos-lean/MyClean/user_stories/user_story_08_TaskMonitoring.md

-# User story title: Task Monitoring
+# User Story Title: Task Monitoring

-## Priority: 40 (e.g. latest for iteration-1)
+## Priority: 40

-## Estimation: e.g. 4 days
+## Estimation: 4 days
-Any notes on estimation go here.
-Keep your planning poker game numbers.
-For example
-* Lean: 4 days (e.g. estimated before iteration-1)
+- Lean: 4 days
-* Jeomin: 2 days
+- Jeomin: 2 days
-- Dea : 2 days
+- Dea: 2 days
-* Adithyan: 3 days
+- Adithyan: 3 days

-## Assumptions (if any):
+## Assumptions:
+- Employees will update their task status on the platform in real time.
+- Tasks will be assigned to employees by the cleaning company through the system.
+- Monitoring will include both task progress (e.g., "In Progress," "Completed") and task details (e.g., location, assigned employee, and timeline).
+- The system will provide a dashboard view for cleaning companies to track task statuses.

 ## Description:
-Version 1 : As a cleaning company, I want the ability to track my employees’ task status.
+As a **cleaning company**, I want the ability to track my employees’ task status so that I can ensure timely service delivery and operational efficiency.

-## Tasks, see chapter 4.
+## Tasks

-1. Task 1, Estimation XX days
+1. Design Task Status Dashboard (1 day)
-2. ...
+   - Create a dashboard view for cleaning companies to monitor task statuses and assigned employees.
+   - Include filtering options (e.g., by employee name, task progress, or location).

+2. Employee Task Update Interface (2 days)
+   - Create an interface for employees to update their task status (e.g., "Pending," "In Progress," "Completed").
+   - Validate input to ensure proper task updates without errors.

+3. Notifications for Task Status Changes (1 day)
+   - Implement notifications for cleaning companies to alert them of task updates (e.g., task completion).
+   - Include a log of notifications within the dashboard for review.

 # UI Design: